 Google Meet is the most well-known and widely used Zoom alternative.
-Meet was previously only available to paying G-suite customers, but the company added a free tier through the end of 2021.
+Meet was previously only available to paying G-suite customers, but the company added a free tier back in 2021.
 You can hold video calls with up to 250 participants, hold presentations and record meetings and save them to Drive.
 You can also easily send a meeting link to participants outside of your company.

-Google also recently added more Zoom-like features to Meet, like a grid view, custom backgrounds and fun filters.
+Google has also added more Zoom-like features to Meet, like a grid view, custom backgrounds and fun filters.
 And now Meet is integrated with Gmail, so you can start a video call right from the left column of your email browser window.
 Google has plans for further upgrades down the road.